Homepage News France Atlantique wind turbine under construction

 Preparing the SEM-REV site

-For Fondation OPEN-C, preparations to welcome the wind turbine are ongoing.
+For Fondation OPEN-C, preparations to host the wind turbine are ongoing.
 Installation of the 3 mooring anchors and bottom chains, as well as the static cable for the future connection to the power grid, was completed in 2023.
 In September 2024, Enedis completed the work required to connect the SEM-REV grid directly to the La Baule substation, thereby increasing the injection capacity of the test site to 10 MW.
-A collaboration with Enedis is also underway to develop a metering system for offshore electricity production, which will be installed on the demonstrator.
-The test site teams are also continuing their preparation for welcoming the floating wind turbine under optimum conditions of maritime safety and environmental monitoring.
+A collaboration with Enedis is also underway to develop an offshore electricity production counting system.
+The test site teams are also continuing their preparation for hosting the floating wind turbine under optimum conditions of maritime safety and environmental monitoring.

-In 2027, it will be launched and towed to the SEM-REV test site, then connected to the grid to supply 6,500 people with local, low-carbon electricity.
+In 2027, the demonstrator will be launched and towed to the SEM-REV test site, then connected to the grid to supply 6,500 people with local, low-carbon electricity.